Dirty Freehub

 Terrain & Riding

 The road climbs through and out of a canyon, eventually leading to views of the river to your right.
-At mile 5.6 there is a path leads down to the swimming hole.
-It is easy to miss … but if you see a large dirt “parking area” to you left, you have gone beyond the swimming hole trail.
-Also, at mile 6.4 there is trail to the right to a hidden waterfall.
+At mile 5.6, there is a path that leads down to the swimming hole.
+It is easy to miss … but if you see a large dirt “parking area” to your left, you have gone beyond the swimming hole trail.
+Also, at mile 6.4, there is a trail to the right to a hidden waterfall.

 The historic Friend schoolhouse does not appear to be locked.
 We stepped inside to get more of the history and to place our fingers on the old piano, that was just ready for an impromptu concert.

 At mile 23, make a left onto the gravel road.
 For us, this section of gravel was moderately to heavily washboarded, but a smooth line could usually be found towards the road edges.
-Interestingly, and unexpectedly, the closer we got to Tygh Valley the better the road condition become.
+Interestingly, and unexpectedly, the closer we got to Tygh Valley, the better the road conditions became.
 And to finish things off on a high note, you get some really scenic vista views near the end of the descent.
 When the pavement returns, it is just a few clicks back to the Fairgrounds.

 The Start